What is Applied Behaviour Analysis (ABA)?

 Autistic children in ABA programs are taught new skills using a range of teaching techniques, which might include Discrete Trial Training and incidental teaching.
 Programs might also use everyday interactions as opportunities for children to learn.

-Depending on children’s needs, ABA interventions can be delivered one to one, in a small group format at a centre, at home or in the community.
+Depending on children’s needs, ABA programs can be delivered one to one, in a small group format at a centre, at home or in the community.

 Other programs based on the principles of ABA include Early Intensive Behavioural Intervention (EIBI), Douglass Developmental Disabilities Center Program and the Princeton Child Development Institute Program.

-Although interventions based on ABA can be time intensive, research has shown that this intensity is critical to their success.
+Although therapies and supports based on ABA can be time intensive, research has shown that this intensity is critical to their success.
 ABA programs for young autistic children usually involve more than 20 hours of intervention per week.

-The costs of ABA-based interventions vary depending on how many hours per week programs involve, whether programs are one to one or group based, and how much supervision is involved.
+The costs of ABA-based therapies and supports vary depending on how many hours per week programs involve, whether programs are one to one or group based, and how much supervision is involved.

 You might be able to include the cost of using ABA in children’s NDIS plans.
 You can contact the NDIS to find out.